stonier/cost_map/README.md

 ### About

+Image bundles provide an easy way to load and save cost maps to and from files on disk.
-An image bundle consists of data on file stored in two parts - 1) meta-information about a costmap in a yaml file and 2) layer data that is stored alongside in grayscale images.
-Methods on these provide an easy way to load and save cost maps from and to files on disk.
+An image bundle consists of data stored in two parts - 1) meta-information about a costmap in a yaml file and 2) layer data that is stored alongside in grayscale images.

 A typical meta yaml for an image bundle: